-• Joining relevant inter-agency governance mechanisms, or encouraging their set-up where they do not exist, and making use of their convening power to support the ministries responsible for LTS formulation to ensure the active participation of line ministries and relevant sectors.

-Considering taking on overall responsibility for developing climate plans to drive action and investment across government, as globally 12 Ministries of Finance have already done (Almuzaini, 2022).
+- Joining relevant inter-agency governance mechanisms, or encouraging their set-up where they do not exist, and making use of their convening power to support the ministries responsible for LTS formulation to ensure the active participation of line ministries and relevant sectors. - Considering taking on overall responsibility for developing climate plans to drive action and investment across government, as 12 Ministries of Finance globally have done already (Almuzaini, 2022).